Modelling Change

 • Failure

-The .success case is simple enough however .failure has an associated value which we will use for populating the error message when validation fails.
-We are using generics to allow this enum to be used with different concrete types, the only constraint that we place on those types are that they must conform to the Equatable protocol - in Swift this form of constraining is called type constraint and could also be used to enforce that the type is of a certain subclass.
-Generics are used here rather than a concrete type (which arguably would be easier to read) as the .failure case will have an associated with different types (more on this later).
-The ValidationResult enum itself also conforms to Equatable.
-This is necessary as we don't get equatable checks for free with enums that contain associated values so we need to explicitly define it.
+The .success case is simple enough; however, .failure has an associated value which we will use for populating the error message when validation fails.
+We are using generics to allow this enum to be used with different concrete types, the only constraint that we place on those types is that they must conform to the Equatable protocol - in Swift, this form of constraining is called type constraint and could also be used to enforce that the type is of a specific subclass.
+Generics are used here rather than a concrete type (which would arguably be easier to read), as the .failure case will need to be associated with different types (more on this later).
+The ValidationResult enum also conforms to Equatable.
+This is necessary because we don't get equatable checks for free with enums that contain associated values, so we will need to define this behaviour explicitly.
 The == method under the enum is implementing this equality check.
 Let's look at EditProfileErrorMessages:

 struct EditProfileErrorMessages: Equatable {